 Birds are an essential part of our ecosystem.
 Not only do they give bird watchers hours of enjoyment.
 They also provide a musical for those who listen.
 And they’re good for neighborhoods, keeping insects at bay and spreading seeds to promote the growth of trees and flowers.
 But birds also bring challenges, especially when they start building roofing nests on your home!

 Birds nesting on the roof lead to unsightly staining, but it can also be dangerous and damaging.
 The good news is that a few simple roof maintenance tips can help you keep birds from nesting where you don’t want them.

 In a word, yes.
 Birds can cause serious damage, particularly if you have birds that nest in the same location year after year.
 Nests can easily block water flow, causing rainwater to back up in gutters and under the roofing substructure.
 Their droppings are acidic and often damage asphalt shingles — something no homeowner appreciates!

-First and most importantly, it’s a good idea to have your roof inspected for damage if you know that birds have been nesting there, a roofers nest removal plan may be in order.
+First and most importantly, it’s a good idea to have your roofers inspect for damage and nest areas.
+If you know that birds have been nesting there, a roofers nest removal plan may be in order.
 Many residential roofing contractors can provide you with expert inspection services.
 Just search for “roof inspectors near me” online.
 Or you can get in touch with us at Shamrock Roofing and Construction to schedule a free roof inspection and get started on regularly scheduled roof maintenance.
 Our assessment will help unearth any bird-related damage that needs to be addressed.

 Here are a few tactics you can use to help keep birds from nesting on your roof.